hackforla/CivicTechJobs/mkdocs/docs/joining-the-team/intro.md

 If you have not read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), please do so.

 1. Read [Introduction to the Project](https://hackforla.github.io/CivicTechJobs/) if you haven't already read it.
 1. Join the [Civic Tech Jobs](https://hackforla.slack.com/archives/C02509WHFQQ) Slack channel and introduce yourself and mention the role you are interested in.
-Our PM's [Karen Coronel](https://hackforla.slack.com/team/U010KUGJATC) & [Salima Yacoubi Soussane](https://hackforla.slack.com/team/U03HUJM7YCX) will help you get onboarded with the following steps.
+Our PM's [Joyce Guo](https://hackforla.slack.com/team/U05JUKMMVDJ) & [Sabrina Heasley](https://hackforla.slack.com/team/U05GDBDPEDR) will help you get onboarded with the following steps.
 1. Complete this form [Team Roster Onboarding Form](https://docs.google.com/forms/d/e/1FAIpQLSfv-VTLseKixhzbPvY_hBHW30CaokUh4FOmst-4ZEM639EinQ/viewform) and inform PM after you have done so.
 1. Accept your Google Drive invite to access the [shared folder](https://drive.google.com/drive/u/0/folders/0AMdnUkSXicNCUk9PVA).
 1. Review the [Glossary](https://hackforla.github.io/CivicTechJobs/misc/glossary/).